threadi/downloadlist/readme.txt

 * Fixed output of classic block if this plugin is used

 = 3.0.0 =
-* Added possibility to manage different icon-sets and assign them to each downloadlist-block
+* Added possibility to manage different iconsets and assign them to each Block
+* Added styling (e.g. color, typography ..) for Blocks using WordPress-standards
 * Compatible with WordPress Coding Standards
 * Minimum PHP-compatibility set to 8.0
+* Only compatible with WordPress 6.0 or newer
+* Compatibility with WordPress 6.3
 * Compatible with theme Blockify and much more FSE-themes